Stress and Aging in Hematopoietic Stem Cell Transplantation and Cellular Therapy

 Perspectives on Cancer and Aging

-This presentation will provide a conceptual framework outlining the biological aging mechanisms through which stress and adversity impact clinical outcomes in hematopoietic stem cell transplantation and cellular therapy (TCT).
-Dr. Jennifer Knight will discuss the implications of socioenvironmental stress on biological and immunological signaling patterns and their impact on clinical outcomes among TCT recipients.
-Dr. Kelly Rentscher will then review research on stress-induced biological aging and present new findings linking chronic stress, biological aging, and clinical and functional (i.e., cognitive and physical function) outcomes in TCT recipients.
-Presenters will conclude with a discussion of actionable strategies to target these biological mechanisms to improve equity, treatment response, and survivorship for TCT recipients.
+This presentation provided a conceptual framework outlining the biological aging mechanisms through which stress and adversity impact clinical outcomes in hematopoietic stem cell transplantation and cellular therapy (TCT).
+Dr. Jennifer Knight discussed the implications of socioenvironmental stress on biological and immunological signaling patterns and their impact on clinical outcomes among TCT recipients.
+Dr. Kelly Rentscher then reviewed research on stress-induced biological aging and presented new findings linking chronic stress, biological aging, and clinical and functional (i.e., cognitive and physical function) outcomes in TCT recipients.
+Presenters concluded with a discussion of actionable strategies to target these biological mechanisms to improve equity, treatment response, and survivorship for TCT recipients.

 This webinar is part of the Perspectives on Cancer and Aging: The Arti Hurria Memorial Webinar Series.
 It is co-hosted by the NCI Behavioral Research Program and Epidemiology and Genomics Research Program.